AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/overview.md

 ### Filter ExperienceEvent data in PySpark/Spark

 >[!IMPORTANT] JupyterLab Launcher updated from Spark 2.3 to Spark 2.4.
-This means that the Spark and PySpark kernels are no longer recommended.
+Spark and PySpark kernels are not supported in Spark 2.4.
 See the [Pyspark 3 (Spark 2.3) to PySpark 3 (Spark 2.4)](./pyspark-conversion-guide.md) and [Spark 2.3 to Scala (Spark 2.4)](./spark-scala-migration.md) guides for more information on the changes to notebook kernels.
 Each guide contains information and examples for filtering ExperienceEvent data.

 Accessing and filtering an ExperienceEvent dataset in a PySpark or Spark notebook requires you to provide the dataset identity (`{DATASET_ID}`), your organization's IMS identity, and the filter rules defining a specific time range.
 A Filtering time range is defined by using the function `spark.sql()`, where the function parameter is a SQL query string.